CorvusPrudens/bevy_seedling/README.md

 `bevy_seedling` is powerful, flexible, and [fast](https://github.com/CorvusPrudens/rust-audio-demo?tab=readme-ov-file#performance).
-You can play sounds apply effects, and route audio anywhere.
+You can play sounds, apply effects, and route audio anywhere.
 Creating and integrating custom audio processors is simple.